vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

         result/
 ```

-of course you can call it whatever you like, or is appropriate for your domain or work.
+With the above structure, I can have confidence that my inputs for `LizardA`, if they exist, are in `/scratch/users/vsochat/LizardLips/LizardA/inputs`.
+What do you name these folders?
+It's largely up to you, and you should choose names appropriate for your data.
 There are many known data organization standards (e.g., <a href="http://bids.neuroimaging.io/" target='_blank'>BIDS</a> for neuroimaging) and you should have
 a discussion with your lab mates, and (highly recommended) reach out to <a href="https://www.twitter.com/StanfordCompute">research computing</a> to have a meeting
 to discuss a data storage strategy.

-## loop submission using your executable
+## Loop submission using your executable
 You then want to loop over some set of input variables (for example, csv files with data.)
 You can imagine doing this on your computer - each of the inputs would be processed in serial.
-Your time to completion, where T is the time for one script to run, is N (number of inputs) * T. That can take many hours if you have a few hundred
+Your time to completion, where T is the time for one script to run, and N is the number of inputs, is N * T. That can take many hours if you have a few hundred
-inputs that each take 10 minutes, and it's totally unfeasible if you have thousands of simulations, each of which might need 30 minutes to an hour.
+inputs each taking 10 minutes, and it's totally unfeasible if you have thousands of simulations, each of which might need 30 minutes to an hour.

 ### Strategy 1: Submit a Job File
 As a graduate student I liked having a record of what I had run, and an easy way to